Our state-of-the-art imaging facilities span preclinical and clinical imaging, and include the Sydney Neuroimaging Analysis Centre.

 The Brain and Mind Centre is home to the University of Sydney and Australian Nuclear Science and Technology Organisation (ANSTO) Node of the Australian National Imaging Facility.
 This shared facility provides researchers with access to state-of-the-art imaging capabilities for research.
 The preclinical imaging platform includes micro-PET, PET-CT, PET/SPECT/CT and 3T Magnetic Resonance Imaging (MRI) scanners as well as autoradiography, radiometabolite analysis and tissue counting facilities.

-The facility will shortly be enhanced by the acquisition of a Positron Emission Pomography (PET) insert for the 3T MRI providing PET-MRI imaging capability for neuroscientists requiring simultaneous multimodal imaging.
+The facility will shortly be enhanced by the acquisition of a Positron Emission Tomography (PET) insert for the 3T MRI providing PET-MRI imaging capability for neuroscientists requiring simultaneous multimodal imaging.
 In collaboration with ANSTO, facility users can also access cyclotron-based radioisotopes, such as carbon and fluorine and radiochemistry expertise in both vessel and microfluidic systems, via the adjacent National Imaging Facility (NIF) cyclotron facility.
-To access these facilities, please contact Professor Steven Meikle or Dr Gary Perkins.

 Our imaging researchers are focused on developing new brain cancer technologies for non-invasive imaging and imaging biomarker development.
 We collaborate with many researchers at the Brain and Mind Centre and overseas to develop new imaging methods and test new drugs and interventions for various brain disorders, including neurodegenerative diseases, mood disorders and cancer.